jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.Format.Problems.md

-To avoid even that problem, one could define the concept of sessions, where each packet has a value which is the same for a single stream, so that the assumption an ecapsulated packet has a different session can be ignored (or identified as such, making it clear there are multiple recordings in the log).
+To avoid even that problem, one could define the concept of sessions, where each packet has a value which is the same for a single stream, so that the assumption an encapsulated packet has a different session can be ignored (or identified as such, making it clear there are multiple recordings in the log).

 Negatively, this proposal necessarily increases the size of a DLT message, which